obophenotype/ncbitaxon/subsets/README.md

 version.
 The release is produced by Jenkins and consumed by the OBO library build.

+Note that if you add new IDs to `taxon-subset-ids.txt`, make sure this is placed in alphanumeric order.
+If in doubt, normalize ordering use the unix `sort` command

 ## disjointness GCIs

 this makefile also includes a target for `taxslim-disjoint-over-in-taxon.owl`